ChatShop: Interactive Information Seeking with Language Agents: Abstract

 \section{Abstract}

-The desire and ability to seek new information strategically are fundamental to human learning but often overlooked in current language agent development.
-Using a web shopping task as an example, we show that it can be reformulated and solved as a retrieval task without a requirement of interactive information seeking.
-We then redesign the task to introduce a new role of shopper, serving as a realistically constrained communication channel.
-The agents in our proposed \iws task explore user preferences in open-ended conversation to make informed decisions.
-Our experiments demonstrate that the proposed task can effectively evaluate the agent's ability to explore and gradually accumulate information through multi-turn interaction.
-We also show that LLM-simulated shoppers serve as a good proxy to real human shoppers and discover similar error patterns of agents.
+The desire and ability to seek new information strategically are fundamental to human learning but often overlooked in current language agent evaluation.
+We analyze a popular web shopping task designed to test language agents' ability to perform strategic exploration and discover that it can be reformulated and solved as a single-turn retrieval task without the need for interactive information seeking.
+This finding encourages us to rethink realistic constraints on information access that would necessitate strategic information seeking.
+We then redesign the task to introduce a notion of task ambiguity and the role of a shopper, serving as a dynamic party with whom the agent strategically interacts in an open-ended conversation to make informed decisions.
+Our experiments demonstrate that the proposed task can effectively evaluate the agent's ability to explore and gradually accumulate information through multi-turn interactions.
+Additionally, we show that large language model-simulated shoppers serve as a good proxy for real human shoppers, revealing similar error patterns in agents.